begelundmuller/indiecorn/README.md

 - [ ] Add status page with Atlassian Statuspage
 - [ ] Add search with https://typesense.org

 ## Set up a development environment

 Complete the following steps to set up a development environment

 1. Copy `.env.example` into `.env` (ignored by Git) and populate the settings.
 For development purposes, it is sufficient to specify one authentication provider.
 You can use [Ethereal](ethereal.email) to quickly configure email authentication.
+2. Install Docker if you don't already have it installed
-2. Spin up the development dependencies using `docker-compose up`
+2. Spin up a development container in VS Code by running the "Remote-Containers: Reopen in Container" command
-3. Run migrations and seed the database using `npx prisma migrate dev` followed by `npx prisma db seed`
+3. Install dependencies by running `yarn install`
+4. Run migrations with `yarn migrate`
-4. Run `yarn dev` to start the site
+5. Run `yarn start` to start the site and open i

+## Using `nx`

+This project uses `nx` for monorepo management:

+- Run `nx g @nrwl/TYPE:lib my-lib` to generate a library (replace `TYPE` with e.g. `next` or `workspace`)
+- Run `nx e2e frontend` or `nx affected:e2e frontend` to run end-to-end tests
+- Run `nx graph` to see a diagram of the project dependencies